This list of frequently asked questions and tips will help you prepare for what you need to know before you go on an all-inclusive vacation.

 Not everything is a game though.
 Some things are instructional classes.
 Like on where coffee comes from or different types of liquor.

-I’m basing these activities on what was available at Couples Negril.
+I’m basing these activities examples on what was available at Couples Negril.

 Can I bring stuff back?

 Sure.
 Things like alcohol will have to be walked through Customs when you reach the US.

 Check with the US Customs website to see what you are allowed to bring back.

 In Jamaica, the sign at the airport said we could bring two bottles of alcohol each, so four total for the two of us.
 We purchased three.

 When we reached US Customs we were told that we were allowed to bring two total without a fee.
 But he let us bring the third as well.